dataluscorp/browser/docs/bug-mgmt/guides/other-metadata.rst

 User Security
 -------------

--  Will this bug adversely affect Firefox users if left public?
+-  Will this bug adversely affect Datalus users if left public?

    -  Add to security group

 -  Otherwise move bug to one of:

    -  Core:: Security
-   -  Firefox:: Security
+   -  Datalus:: Security
    -  Toolkit:: Security
    -  Webkit:: Security